-- Cavitation-assisted AOP processes, reactors and sensors for efficient wastewater treatment, e.g. of municipal wastewater or process waters from the chemical, paper, food and cosmetics industries
+- Cavitation processes (cavitation analysis, simulation, reactor development, control) for efficient wastewater treatment, e.g. of municipal wastewater or process waters of the chemical, paper, food and cosmetics industries

-- Models for predicting the rate and completeness of removal of micropollutants
+- Models for predicting the rate and completeness of micropollutant removal

 - Detection and quantification of transformation products